The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Eight Day Itinerary - Day 5

-After breakfast at camp, you will saddle up and begin the journey back to River Valley, following an entirely new trail.
-Leaving Ohinewairua, you’ll keep to the High Country while riding through a private farm aptly named Big Hill Station.
-With views out to the Kaimanawa and Ruahine Ranges, you’ll feel on top of the world.
-In the far distance, you will see Aorangi (the local Maunga, which is Māori for mountain).
-Having spent a night at the marae, you’ll understand more of its history and significance.
-Tonight you will be sleeping under the Maunga, Aorangi, back in your cosy room at River Valley Lodge.
+After breakfast at the Marae, courtesy of the beautiful Moawhango community, you will begin the journey back to River Valley, following an entirely new trail.
+You’ll ride through three private properties, each hilltop bringing Pukeokahu (‘hill of the hawk’) a little closer.
+In the far distance, you will also see Aorangi (the local Maunga, which is Māori for mountain).
+Having spent a night at the marae, you’ll understand more of the Maunga’s history and significance.

 • Eight Day Itinerary - Day 6

 As usual, the day will begin with a delicious breakfast and time spent bonding with your trusty trail horse as you prepare for the ride ahead.
-The journey continues through the high country farmland of Pukeokahu and Pukekaka Stations, where there will be ample opportunities to pick up the pace and feel the wind in your hair.
+You’re leaving River Valley once more today, riding along country roads and through the high country farmland of Ngatarua Station, where there will be ample opportunities to pick up the pace and feel the wind in your hair.
 Then, after a picnic lunch, you’ll descend into the beautiful Rangitikei River Gorge.
 This is a very special area for your guides, who grew up here and will no doubt have more than a few tales to tell.

 Your nimble horse will cross the river multiple times en route to your destination, Tarata Lodge, a spectacular property owned by Steve and Trudi Maddock.
 The lodge is based high on the cliffs of the Rangitkei River and boasts stunning views into the river canyon.
-Dinner will be prepared by one of your amazing crew members while you and your fellow globetrotters sit back on the deck and watch the light fade softly over the river.
+While Miranda cooks dinner, you’ll soak up the views from the hot tub and whet your appetite with a cheese platter and drinks on the deck as the light fades softly over the river.

 • Eight Day Itinerary - Day 7

-This morning you’ll enjoy the delights of Tarata Lodge before riding down into the spectacular river gorge.
-Heading upstream, you’ll ride through the river and up over two prominent hills, Pukekaka and Pukeokahu.
-Pukeokahu translates to ‘hill of the hawk’, and local Māori are believed to have roamed this sacred place for at least 400 years.
+This morning you’ll have breakfast at Tarata Lodge before riding down into the spectacular river gorge.
+Heading upstream, you’ll ride through the river and up over several prominent hills, including Pukeokahu itself (weather permitting), pausing to take in the distant splendour of the Ruahine Ranges on the ascent.
+Local Māori are believed to have roamed Pukeokahu’s sacred slopes for at least 400 years.
 On a clear day, the hilltop offers views of all three of the North Island’s volcanoes!

 • Eight Day Itinerary - Day 8

-At 2pm, after one last picnic, you’ll say farewell to the River Valley team and take a shuttle back to your accommodation in Taupo.
-The trip takes roughly two hours, so you will need to book a night’s accommodation in Taupo this evening so the group isn’t rushed getting back into town.
+At 2pm, after a picnic lunch, you’ll say farewell to the River Valley team and take a shuttle back to your accommodation in Taupo.
+The trip takes roughly two hours.
 You can depart for your onward travels anytime the following day.

 • Five Day Itinerary - Day 1